evcc-io/hassio-addon/README.md

   - Find the "evcc" add-on and click it.
   - Click on the "INSTALL" button.
   - Go to Information nenu in the "evcc" Addon and activate "show in side bar"<br>
-    (You can open the evcc UI directly at port 7070 of your HA instance.)
+    (You can open the evcc UI directly at port 7070 of your HA instance, i.e. `http://your-ha-instance-ip-address:7070`.)
   - Go to Configuration menu and select your working directory (example):

     <img width="100" src="docs/addonstore5.png">